Ranginang67/Firecrack/README.md

 ```
 NOTE:

-1.before use facebook random attack, edit file "nano module/wordlist.txt" and add your wordlist minim of 5 line<br>
+1.before use facebook random attack, edit file "nano module/wordlist.txt" and add your wordlist minim of 5 line
 2.before use firecrack deface, put your deface script one folder with firecrack.py
 ```